 If the condensate pan isn’t perfectly lined up at the right angle, you may experience an HVAC water leak inside your home.
 Align the pan to stop the leak before it turns into an even bigger problem.

 Condensate drains that are clogged cause water to leak from the tray.
 Condensate drain pipes can become clogged with debris over time and cause condensate drain pans to overflow.
 If this happens, two things can occur.
 One, an HVAC water leak can occur inside your home and two, mold and mildew can begin to grow indoors.
 The drain can also become frozen in the winter, causing water to back up into your home.

 If the condensate tray is torn or cracked by wear-and-tear, water can leak out of the pan.
 An HVAC contractor must replace a damaged condensation tray to fix the problem completely.

 Call an HVAC Company Near You for Help with an HVAC Water Leak

 If you have noticed water pooling around your heating and cooling system, it’s time to call a professional for help.
 Aligning the condensate drain pan can be tricky if you don’t know exactly what you are doing.
 An HVAC contractor can realign the pan and inspect the rest of the condensate drain line.

 If you have an HVAC water leak in your home, contact a trusted HVAC company near you for help!
-KS Services provides service, maintenance, and installation of heating and cooling systems in and around the Athens area.
-Contact us today to get the most out of your HVAC system.
+KS Services provides service, maintenance, and installation of heating and cooling systems in and around the Birmingham area.
+Contact us today to get your HVAC system looked at.